Why and How to Keep Important Things in Order.

 While he pushed his phone under his crumbly pillow, we took a peek at each other, and then our eyes closed.

-A creative routine is a topic that could expand to be as large and to shrink to be as small as you like, a bit like being able to sleep.
-While some people can’t focus until they have meandered around for hours and finally give in to guilt, others sit and get amazing work done by just holding the pen right: having a daily creative schedule could be complicated or could be simple and natural.
+While some people can’t focus until they have meandered around for hours and finally give in to guilt, others sit and get amazing work done by just holding the pen right: having a daily creative routine could be complicated or could come simple and natural.

 What does a creative schedule even mean?
 A schedule that inspires creativity and helps the creators (writers, painters, entrepreneurs, designers, artists, and other creative professionals) forge their imaginations most desirably.

 Also, creativity is subjective.
-A coder is creative when she can write a 100 line code in 10.
-A marketeer is creative when he can sell a toothpaste such as Pepsodent to the entire human race.
+A coder is creative when she can write a 100-line code in 10.
+A marketeer is creative when he can sell toothpaste such as Pepsodent to the human race.

 Anyone with original ideas (in or out of their work sphere) is creative.

-One way to achieve these set goals that I mentioned above is to possess the willpower to get up and do the thing, every day.
+But how to achieve our goals?
+One method to get to your goal is to possess the willpower to get up and do the thing every day.
 Another way is to form a habit (I will explain what are habits as the article progresses) which you practice regularly to move towards your goal.
 I should develop a habit of writing daily.
-My partner can become an efficient coder by developing a habit of focusing on the quality of his code every time he codes.
+My partner can become an efficient coder by developing a habit of focusing on his code quality.
 My friend has to create a habit of not losing patience when her child annoys her.
 You get my point.
+(In the linked piece I have shared 23 small but good habits to have that can change your life.)

 But you might ask the difference between having the willpower to do these things regularly and forming a habit to practice them as a routine?
 Both ways need you to work.